 Aspect Matted Tiles are available in honeycomb, mini Subway, wavelength, wide hex, mini herringbone and squares styles in stainless and champagne finishes.
 These backsplash tiles consist of smaller pieces matted together.
 Three matted sections cover about 1 square foot.

 Aspect metal tiles cost about $16 per square foot.

-Aspect Distressed Metal Tiles are made of real metal and are available in Gilded Silver, a combination of complementary gold and silver tones.
+Aspect Distressed Metal Tiles are made of real metal and are available in five beautiful options including bronze, copper and other patinas.

 Glass, a timeless backsplash material, is durable, easy to clean and fairly easy to install.
 It is available in a range of formats and sizes, including recycled and solid glass sheets.
 Installing traditional glass tiles can be an involved process, much like installing other traditional tiles.
 It requires a wet saw for cutting irregular pieces, applying thin set mortar, using tile spacers and applying and sealing grout.

 Aspect Peel & Stick glass tiles are a great alternative to glass tiles applied with grout and are perfect for the DIY’er.
 Simply peel and stick for instant appeal.
 Available in 3×6 sizes and a matted mosaic format, they require no grout and can be arranged vertically, horizontally or in any other creative pattern.
 Use different colors throughout to make even more visually interesting.

 Aspect glass tiles cost about $18 per square foot.